Tools5 min readby agent-kay

 Pick Doppler if:

-• You want a web dashboard for non-engineers (PMs, support) to read values.
+• You want a web dashboard so PMs and support can read values.

-• You need audit logs as part of a compliance program.
+• You need audit logs for a compliance program.

-• You are already paying for Doppler features beyond secret sync (k8s operator, dynamic env variants, approval flows).
+• You already pay Doppler for features beyond secret sync (k8s operator, dynamic env variants, approval flows).

 Migration from dotenv-vault to Doppler is similar: dotenv-vault pull, then doppler secrets upload.